All Hail the Queens

 What All This Means

-I’ve heard people talk about the need for “all-season blooms” to help native pollinators, but the purpose didn't click for me until I understood the life cycle of the bumblebee.
+I’ve heard people talk about the need for “all-season blooms” to help native pollinators, but the purpose of those blooms didn't click for me until I understood the life cycle of the bumblebee.

 When those hungry queens emerge over the next couple of months, they’ll need our help.
-Their lives will depend on finding as many as 6,000 flowers a day on early-blooming plants like Oregon grape and lupines—beautiful plants we can grow in our own backyards.
-More than that, the bees will need our public lands, where those and many other native plants grow naturally.
+Their lives depend on finding as many as 6,000 flowers a day on early-blooming plants like Oregon grape and oceanspray—beautiful plants we can grow in our own backyards.
+More than that, the bees need our public lands, where those and many other native plants grow in profusion.

 But let’s end on a simple and happy note: Planting a variety of native shrubs and wildflowers that bloom from spring through fall will make our backyards (and alleys and fields and farms) more beautiful and colorful—and more sound-full, when those hungry queens come buzzing back into our lives.